This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Preheat oven to 350 degrees.
-Grease an 8x4 or 9x5-inch loaf pan; set aside.
+• Preheat oven to 350°F. Grease (1) 8×4-inch loaf pan and line with parchment paper; set aside.

 • In a small bowl, combine the dates, baking soda and boiling water.
 Set aside to cool.

-• Whip the egg white to stiff peaks; gently fold into batter.
-Sprinkle baking powder over the batter and fold to combine.
-Pour into prepared loaf pan and bake for 30-40 minutes, or until a toothpick inserted into the center comes out clean.
-Allow to cool in the pan before turning out onto a cooling rack.
-Prior to serving, dust the top with powdered sugar, if desired.
+• Bake for 50 minutes, or until a toothpick inserted into the center comes out clean.
+Allow the bread to cool in the pan before turning out onto a wire rack.

 Notes